jjl/oolong/README.md

 ### API Documentation

-Marginalia docs (docs/code split view) can be found in the 'docs' directory or on github: https://github.com/jjl/oolong/tree/master/docs/index.html
+Codox docs can be found in the 'doc' directory of this repo or on github: https://github.com/jjl/oolong/tree/master/doc/index.html

-They can be regenerated with `lein docs`
+They can be regenerated with `lein doc`

-Codox documentation (just the docs) is forthcoming.

 ### Future

 A few things to do:
-* Tweak marginalia docs
-* Also produce codox docs
+* Docs need prettifying
 * Spit out line and column information on error
-* Prepare a really nice theme for both marginalia and codox
-* Move to inline testing without breaking marginalia output
+* Consider inline testing

 ## License